darkprinx/8-Puzzle-Solver/README.md

 * Avoids invalid input
 * Checks solvability of the puzzle
 * Shows minimum steps to solve
-* Shows simulation procedure toward target state
+* Shows simulation procedure of full solution
 * Shows all move direction steps